-Foreign Language Subjects 8 credits

-Foundation Subjects 20 credits or more

-Specialized Subjects 82 credits or more
+Foundation Subjects 25 credits or more Specialized Subjects 80 credits or more

-(13-1) The Department of Mechanical Engineering, Department of Electrical and Electronic Engineering, Department of Applied Informatics, and Department of Industrial and Systems Engineering (Faculty of Science and Engineering) each requires 124 credits for graduation, divided into the following subject groups:
+(13-1) The Department of Mechanical Engineering, Department of Electrical and Electronic Engineering, Department of Applied Informatics, and Department of Industrial and Systems Engineering (Faculty of Science and Engineering) each requires 124 credits for graduation, divided into the following subject groups.
+However, students can obtain up to 12 credits from Open Elective Subjects:

 English Subjects 8 credits or more

 General Subjects 12 credits or more

 General Science Subjects 12 credits or more

-Specialized Subjects 80 credits or more

 Open Elective Subjects 12 credits or less

-(13-2) The Department of Advanced Sciences (Faculty of Science and Engineering) requires 124 credits for
+(13-2) The Department of Advanced Sciences (Faculty of Science and Engineering) requires 124 credits for graduation, divided into the following subject groups.
+However, students can obtain up to 12 credits from Open Elective Subjects:

-English and Elective Language Subjects 18 credits or more
+English and Elective Language Subjects 14 credits or more

 General Subjects 12 credits or more

 General Science Subjects 12 credits or more

-Specialized Subjects 62 credits or more
+Specialized Subjects 72 credits or more

-Open Elective Subjects 20 credits or less
+Open Elective Subjects 12 credits or less